Take a Message

-"Take a Message" is a song written, produced and performed by Remy Shand, issued as the lead single from his debut studio album The Way I Feel.
-Released in 2001, the song is his only entry to date on the Billboard Hot 100, peaking at #89 in 2002.
+"Take a Message" is a song written, produced and performed by Canadian R&B singer Remy Shand, issued as the lead single from his only studio album The Way I Feel.
+Released in 2001, the song is Shand's only entry on the US Billboard Hot 100, peaking at number 89 in 2002.
 "Take a Message" was one of the top 25 most played songs on radio in Canada in 2002.
 In 2003, the song was nominated for Best Male R&B Vocal Performance and Best R&B Song at the Grammy Awards.

 Music video

-The official music video for the song was directed by Kedar Massenburg.
+The official music video for "Take a Message" was directed by Kedar Massenburg.